Film Film Articles

 The other major action sequences were Necros’ (Andreas Wisniewski) attack of the MI6 compound, the car chase in the mountains, and all the stuff in Afghanistan.
 The action in Afghanistan was impressive.
 There was a long sequence that started with Kara and the Mujahideen attacking the Soviet airbase which leads to Bond and Kara hijacking a military plane.
 That sequence had the fight between Bond and Necros fighting each other as they hang out the back of a plane and ends with Bond and Kara driving out the plane just before it crashes.
 Wonderful stuff for a Bond film.

 The Living Daylights explored Bond’s character and how he thought.
 One of the major developments in the film was when Bond was with Kara in Vienna.
 Bond used his powers of seduction as a spying tool as he got information from her.
-This was what Craig’s Bond did in Casino Royale (2006) and Quantum of Solace.
+Craig’s Bond did this in Casino Royale (2006) and Quantum of Solace.
 However, unlike Craig’s Bond who used seduction as a means to an end, Dalton’s Bond seemed like he was falling for Kara.
 They had a romantic tour around the Austrian capital.

 There were lots of small character moments during the film.
 An early one was when Bond shot Kara’s sniper rifle when he was ordered to kill her.
 Bond told Saunders (Thomas Wheatley) he ‘didn’t kill amateurs’ so it shows he had a personal code.
 It goes against the idea of some critics that Bond was a professional psychopath.
 The relationship between Bond and Saunders showed a lot of Bond’s character.
 During the Bratislava operation Bond saw Saunders as nothing more than a jobsworth and he had to take over the mission, Saunders viewed Bond as a disobedient rogue.
-But then they ended up developing a grudging respect for each other when Bond was in Vienna.
+But then they developed a grudging respect for each other when Bond was in Vienna.
 It hurt Bond when Saunders was killed by Necros and there was anger when Bond saw the assassin’s calling card.

 Kara was a likeable Bond girl.
 She was an ordinary woman who was thrust into the extraordinary world of espionage.
 She was used by Koskov and used by Bond.
-She did grow throughout because she turns from a novice to being a woman of action.
+She did grow throughout because she turned from a novice to being a woman of action.
 She forced the Mujahideen to attack the Soviet airbase.
-Maryam d’Abo was an attractive woman and she dressed in a more reserved manner than some over Bond girls.
+Maryam d’Abo was an attractive woman and she dressed in a more reserved manner than some other Bond girls.
 She had a classy quality.

 The Living Daylights saw the first appearance of Caroline Bliss as Moneypenny.
 Bliss’s Moneypenny had a sexy teacher look because of her glasses, blouse, and hair pinned up, and she brought back the flirty relationship with Bond.
 She was shown to be a bit more than a secretary because Bond asks her to get information about Kara.